jci-metasys/curl-scripts/devices/README.md

 If something goes wrong these files will contain the headers and response bodies to help you debug.

+## Protect The Access Token

+You must protect any access token you get from the Metasys Server.
+Anyone with access to this token can impersonate you for the life of the session associated with that token.

+This program stores an access token in two files in the `output/` directory (`output/login-result.json` and `output/access_token.txt`).

+> **This is solely for
+educational purposes to allow a developer to inspect the results.
+This is not a recommended practice for a production system.
+You are responsible for protecting your access tokens.**

 ## Certificate Issues